blandfort/mirror/README.md

 ### Use Cases

-To make the goal somewhat more concrete, consider the following example use cases:
+To make the goal somewhat more concrete, consider the following examplary use cases:

 - You may want to find out more about what makes you happy, sad or angry when you are interacting with your computer.
 You can use Mirror to detect and log your emotions based on the video stream from your webcam, and then find correlations to contents you are viewing on your screen.
 [Status: basic version of emotion logging is there, but analysis still needs to be extended]
 - You might want to know how often and how long you are distracted during work.
+Finding patterns in your distractions (e.g. you might distract yourself when trying to write a mail at certain times of the day) can be the first step to organizing your work more efficiently.
 [Status: Not yet done]

 Note: You are completely in charge.
 You decide which data to collect, what you analyze and whether or not you share any of that with anyone.